cambiotraining/bacterial-genomics/materials/24-panaroo.md

 - `--remove-invalid-genes` - this is recommended to remove annotations that are incompatible with the annotation format expected by `Panaroo`.
 - `--threads` - how many CPUs we want to use for parallel computations.

-`Panaroo` can takle a long time to run, so be prepared to wait a while for its analysis to finish <i class="fa-solid fa-mug-hot"></i>.
+`Panaroo` can take a long time to run, so be prepared to wait a while for its analysis to finish <i class="fa-solid fa-mug-hot"></i>.

 Once it finishes, we can see the output it produces: